iced-rs/iced_audio/README.md

 * [x] `VSlider` - Vertical Slider
 * [x] `Ramp` - Ramp used to control the easing between two points in time
 * [x] `XYPad`- XY Pad for controlling two parameters at once
-* [x] `AutoRangeInput` - A dot used to control the range of automation for a parameter.
-Styles for visual feedback of the automation range exist for the `HSlider`, `VSlider`, and `Knob` widgets.
+* [x] `ModRangeInput` - A dot used to control the range of modulation for a parameter.
+Styles for visual feedback of the modulation range exist for the `HSlider`, `VSlider`, and `Knob` widgets.
 * [x] `DBMeter` - A decibel meter.
 Note that any DSP and animation must be done manually.

 ## Widgets partially implemented